How to secure SSH jump server / SSH bastion host / SSH gateway

 Security measures to harden Ezeelogin Linux SSH Jump server

-- Two factor authentication - Enforce 2 factor authentication like Google 2FA Auth or Yubikey 2FA or DUO Security so that both the Ezeelogin web gui and ssh interface has an additional layer of protection.
+- Two-factor authentication - Enforce 2-factor authentication like Google 2FA Auth or Yubikey 2FA or DUO Security so that both the Ezeelogin web GUI and ssh interface have an additional layer of protection.

 - Hardening SSH Server Daemon configuration file.

-Disable password authentication, Disable AllowTCPForwarding, Disable Password Authentication as Public key based authentication is recommended
+Disable password authentication, Disable AllowTCPForwarding, and Disable Password Authentication as Public key-based authentication is recommended

 [email protected]#~ vi /etc/sshd/sshd_config